 Accepted Scientific Name

 Crassula ovata 'Hummel's Sunset Variegata' is an elegantly branched succulent shrub with attractive green leaves striped in ivory and pale yellow and red margins on the new growth and when grown in the sun.
 It grows up to 3 feet (90 cm) tall.
 Leaves are thick, fleshy, rounded, and up to 2 inches (5 cm) long.

 The star-shaped flowers are white with pink overtones and grow in showy clusters at the ends of the branches from late winter to early spring.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Propagating is achieved with a leaf or stem cuttings that are placed into a soil mix, then wait until they show some growth.
+Propagating is achieved with leaf or stem cuttings placed into a soil mix and then waiting until they show some growth.
 Before placing them in the soil mix, you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill for a few days or so.

 - Back to genus Crassula

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus